777arc/textbook/content/rds.rst

  # Quadrature Demod
  x = 0.5 * np.angle(x[0:-1] * np.conj(x[1:])) # see https://wiki.gnuradio.org/index.php/Quadrature_Demod

 As discussed at the beginning of this chapter, several individual signals are combined in frequency and FM modulated to create what is actually transmitted through the air.
 So the first step is to undo that FM modulation.
+Another way to think about it is the information is stored in the frequency variation of the signal we receive, and we want to demodulate it so the information is now in the amplitude not frequency.
 Note that the output of this demodulation is a real signal, even though we fed in a complex signal.

+What this single line of Python is doing, is first calculating the product of our signal with a delayed and conjugated version of our signal.
+Next, it finds the phase of each sample in that result, which is the moment at which it goes from complex to real.
+To prove to ourselves that this gives us the information contained in the frequency variations, consider a tone at frequency :math:`f` with some arbitrary phase :math:`\phi`, which we can represent as :math:`e^{j2 \pi (f t + \phi)}`.
+When dealing in discrete time, which uses an integer :math:`n` instead of :math:`t`, this becomes :math:`e^{j2 \pi (f n + \phi)}`.
+The conjugated and delayed version is :math:`e^{-j2 \pi (f (n-1) + \phi)}`.
+Multiplying these two together leads to :math:`e^{j2 \pi f}`, which is great because :math:`\phi` is gone, and when we calculate the phase of that expression we are left with just :math:`f`.

+One convenient side effect of FM modulation is that amplitude variations of the received signal does not actually change the volume of the audio, unlike AM radio.

 ********************************
 Frequency Shift